 Not only does The Following add a sizable new landscape to explore, but the narrative picks up right after the end of the original game.
 Playing through the original game in its entirety isn't required, but you'll have to get at least through the prologue of Dying Light before venturing across the new environment.
 Considering how much I enjoyed the original game, you may want to play through it to get a better understanding of the overall history of Harran and the game mechanics, even if the new story is self-contained.

-The Following follows protagonist Kyle Crane once again, as he learns about people that are immune to the virus outside of the quarantined city walls.
+The Following follows protagonist Kyle Crane once again, as he learns about people who are immune to the virus outside of the quarantined city walls.
 With Antizin (the only medicine to combat the effects of the virus temporarily), Crane heads to a small opening that leads outside the city and into a bright and open rural countryside.
 The narrative from there focuses on a secretive religious cult called "Children of the Sun."
-Crane must help the survivors living out in the countryside to learn more about the cult, and the source of the immunity to the virus.
-It's full of surprising events and twists I never saw coming, making it more satisfying that the original narrative.
+Crane must help the survivors living out in the countryside to learn more about the cult and the source of the immunity to the virus.
+It's full of surprising events and twists I never saw coming, making it more satisfying than the original narrative.

 Getting around the countryside is enjoyable thanks to the buggy, which can be summoned to your location from any safe house.
 With it comes a new skill tree to level up, focusing on skills that make your new four-wheeled best friend a deadlier extension of yourself.
 Night once again feels dangerous, but once you equip UV lights, and maybe a flamethrower for good measure, you feel satisfied with your time spent upgrading the buggy.
 Just like your weapons, buggies have equipment that will eventually break, requiring you to spend resources repairing broken parts.
 You'll spend a good chunk of time scavenging for parts and gas to keep your buggy running in peak condition.